Tesla reports quarterly profit, opening door to S&P 500 as shares rise

-(Reuters) - Tesla Inc (TSLA.O) on Wednesday posted a second-quarter profit despite the ongoing global pandemic, sending its stock up 6% in after-hours trading and clearing a hurdle that could lead to the electric carmaker's inclusion in the S&P 500 index .SPX.
+(Reuters) - Tesla Inc (TSLA.O) on Wednesday posted a second-quarter profit as cost cuts and strong deliveries helped it offset coronavirus-related factory shutdowns, sending its stock up 6% in after-hours trading and clearing a hurdle that could lead to the electric carmaker's inclusion in the S&P 500 index .SPX.

 The result marks a major accomplishment for Chief Executive Elon Musk, whose mission of leading the global auto industry into an electric future has frequently been questioned by investors who doubted the viability of Tesla’s business.